Skip to footer content

 Shared Sub Main(ByVal args() As String)

-' Create an XLSX new workbook
+' Create a new workbook in the XLSX format

 Dim workBook As WorkBook = WorkBook.Create(ExcelFileFormat.XLSX)